 We dance every week with only a few exceptions.
 This year there is one on Ash Wednesday and another on the first Wednesday of December, when Carter Memorial Church uses the hall we dance in for itself.

 Depending on the weather, you may see some of us with square dance ties or dresses, which we do for our simple amusement.
 But, we are an informal club.
 Square dancers like to dress up when going to weekend dances with other clubs.
-But, fancy attire is never required for weekly dances anywhere.
+But, fancy attire is never required in New England.

 Square Dance Class Curriculum